Aylamccarthy/cobh-childrens-theatre/README.md

 Website behaved as expected, error message was displayed and the form did not submit.

-Scenario Four - Missing Required Field Email
+_Scenario Four - Missing Required Field Email_

 Steps to test:

-Navigate to  Cobh Children's Theatre- Home Page
+1. Navigate to  Cobh Children's Theatre- Sign Up Page
-Scroll down to the form and input the following data:
+2. Scroll down to the form and input the following data:
-Child's Full Name:John
+    - Child's Full Name: John McCarthy
-Parent/Guardian'sFull Name: Mike
+    - Parent/Guardian's Full Name:
+    - Parent/Guardian's Contact Number: 123456789
-Email:
+    - Email:
-Click Submit
+3. Click Submit

 Expected:

 The form does not submit and an Error is displayed to tell the user that the field is required.